MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 In the context of a reliable application platform, serverless technologies provide a near-zero friction development and operational experience, which can be highly valuable for simple business process scenarios.
 However, this relative simplicity comes at the cost of flexibility in terms of scalability, reliability, and performance, which is likely unacceptable for most business-critical application scenarios.

-The design methodology therefore positions serverless technologies as an alternative platform for simple business process scenarios which do not share the same stringent business requirements as critical system flows.
+The design methodology therefore positions serverless technologies as an alternative platform for simple business process scenarios which don't share the same stringent business requirements as critical system flows.

 > The design considerations and recommendations within this section will focus on optimal Azure Function and Azure Logic Apps usage as alternative platforms for non-critical workflow scenarios.